Dynamex Operations West, Inc. v. Superior Court: Significance

 The Dynamex decision inspired swift action by the California State Legislature.
 In December 3, 2018, Assemblywoman Lorena Gonzalez introduced Assembly Bill 5—or “AB5,” as it is commonly known.
 AB5 expressed intent in its text to “codify” the Dynamex decision and “clarify the decision’s application in state law.”
 As the Assemblywoman explained, “the courts had clearly had enough of these suits.
 From that day on, we said we’d really like to work on this.”
 The legislature also expressed its intent “to ensure workers who are currently exploited by being misclassified as independent contractors instead of recognized as employees have the basic rights and protections they deserve under the law.”
 Later versions of the bill extend the AB5 test to apply to various Labor Code provisions and wage orders as well as the unemployment insurance code.
 A final version of the bill incorporating these amendments was passed on September 11, 2019 and signed into law on September 18, 2019.
 The new law went into effect on January 1, 2020.

 The Dynamex decision and AB5 were met with resistance in the business community including the California Chamber of Commerce.
 In particular, gig economy platforms like Uber, Lyft, and Doordash, whose business model depends on the classification of workers as independent contractors, opposed the decision and the legislation from its inception.
-A coalition of these companies and their allies pledged $110 million to secure a ballot initiative to overturn the legislation in 2020.
-Some workers have opposed the bill as well, concerned that employment classification will cause them to lose work.
+A coalition of these companies and their allies pledged $110 million to secure a ballot initiative to overturn the legislation, an effort which included requiring its workers to publicly support the measure.
+Proposition 22 passed in November 2020.
+Some workers have opposed AB5 as well, concerned that employment classification will cause them to lose work.